binGhzal/Media-Server/CONTRIBUTING.md

-# Welcome to contributing at The Digital Life.🤝

-- Products continuously change over time, specially those that are in high demand.

-- Although I do my best to keep up with the latest changes and releases, but if you find something that needs to update, please contribute.

-- If you’d like to contribute to this project, reach out to me on social media or [Discord](https://christianlempa.de/discord), or create a pull request for the necessary changes.

 ## Project overview

-To get an overview of the project, read the [README](https://github.com/ChristianLempa/boilerplates#readme).
+To get an overview of the project, read the [README](https://github.com/binGhzal/Media-Server).

 ## Issues